kyma-project/api-gateway/docs/user/custom-resources/apirule/04-20-significance-of-rule-path-and-method-order.md

              - issuer: https://example.com
                jwksUri: https://example.com/.well-known/jwks.json
    ```
-   In the APIRule below, the first rule specifically matches requests to `/anything/{*}/one` with the POST method, requiring JWT authentication.
+   In the following APIRule, the first rule specifically matches requests to the path `/anything/{*}/one` with the POST method, requiring JWT authentication.
 The second rule acts as a catch-all for any other paths that start with `/anything/`, allowing unauthenticated POST and GET requests.
 By placing the more specific rule first, you ensure that requests to `/anything/{*}/one` are handled as intended, while all other matching paths are covered by the more general rule.
 This approach prevents the more general rule from overshadowing the specific one and ensures the correct access strategy is applied to each path.
    ```yaml
    ...
      rules: